RobertHechler/reproducibility_project/README.md

-# Project for LDP Reproducibility Course
+# Project for The Canadian Institute of Ecology and Evolution Living Data Project's Reproducibility Course

 #### Description:
 This repository contains my course project for The Living Data Project's Productivity and Reproducibility in Ecology and Evolution course.
-I am creating an immaginative project using the Iris dataset.
+I am creating an immaginative project using the Iris dataset to practice.

 #### This repository is organized as follows:
 - 00_raw data